 In a price deadlock, the negotiator who blinks first usually loses.
 Under no circumstances should you agree to reconsider your position by “going away and looking at it.”

 Notice that we have used ‘we’ and other inclusive collaborative words rather than ‘you’ or ‘I’ throughout our examples.
 Terms like ‘you’ and ‘I’ tend to be more competitive, while ‘we’ implies collaboration.

 For example, “I will have to stop supplying you” sounds more confrontational than “We will have to stop supplying.”

-Trained sales negotiators know that it usually pays to steer negotiations away from competition towards collaboration.
-Get as many of your customer’s decision makers on your side.
+Sales training teaches you to know that it usually pays to steer negotiations away from competition towards collaboration.
+Get as many of your customer’s decision-makers on your side.
 Often the customer’s buyer will order an organisation moratorium on anyone in their organization discussing pricing or commercial terms with your company.
-It’s at these times that you want to have established relationships with decision makers who are hard for the buyer to muzzle, or to make the buyer’s lockdown too late since you’ve already gathered your key information.
+It’s at these times that you want to have established relationships with decision-makers who are hard for the buyer to muzzle, or to make the buyer’s lockdown too late since you’ve already gathered your key information.

 Negotiate with Your Leadership

 An imminent price increase has the effect of pulling forward customer demand.
 If you’re increasing prices to all or most of your customers, then your revenue for this quarter/year will be lopsided when compared with next quarter/year.
 As a salesperson with targets to hit, you may wish to invest some time projecting how customers putting through larger orders immediately prior to your price increase will affect your ability to meet your goals next quarter or year.